 For whatever reason, I found it comforting even in times of uncertainty where the results were unknown or cloudy at best.
-I think what I liked with this approach was the idea that whatever is happening will not last forever.
+I think what I liked about this approach was the idea that whatever is happening will not last forever.
 Be it a hard situation or even a prosperous one.
 Be encouraged; this too will pass, or be prepared and ready for what is to come.

 In thinking of different seasons this week and current events, my mind drifted toward my yearly goals and observing how the seasons of my day and week aid in keeping my aims for 2020.
 I broke it down this way.